powerfulweb-sites/marlenek.com.au/content/treatments/facial/index.md

       text: Extraction Facial
       amount: 69
 ---
-An Extraction facial involves a deep cleansing facial requiring the use of the steamer.
  An extraction facial helps clogged pores .We extract white head black heads and milia.
 Clearing the oils and dirt build up.
 Giving you back a clean canvas.
 Ready for skin products and makeup.